 Managing director Dan Cameron worked for the United States Foreign Service for nearly thirty years, serving in Indonesia, Malaysia, Singapore, Japan, Burma, and New Zealand.
 Taking early retirement from the government, Cameron wrote feature stories and record reviews for various publications, including Ovation magazine, before joining Hemsing Associates in 1990.
 He holds a master’s degree (1957) in Public Administration from the Maxwell School of Citizenship and Public Affairs, Syracuse University, and a bachelor’s degree (1956) from Harvard College, Harvard University (Hans V. Kaltenborn Scholarship).
 A lifelong collector of classical recordings, he studied piano privately with Wellington Weeks, protégé of composer/pianist Percy Grainger.

-Graphics designer Joanna Malinowska joined Hemsing Associates in 2001 upon receiving her M.F.A. degree in sculpture from Yale University, New Haven, Connecticut.
-She also holds a B.F.A. degree (1998) from Rutgers University, New Brunswick, NJ.
-Malinowska is the recipient of numerous grants, including the John Simon Guggenheim Memorial Fellowship (2009), the Smack Mellon Grant and Studio Program, the Barry Cohen Award, Yale University, and the Kosciuszko Foundation Scholarship.
+Graphics designer Joanna Malinowska joined Hemsing Associates in 2001 upon receiving her M.F.A. degree in sculpture from Yale University.
+She also holds a B.F.A. degree (1998) from Rutgers University.
+Malinowska is the recipient of numerous grants, including the John Simon Guggenheim Memorial Fellowship (2009), Smack Mellon Grant and Studio Program, Barry Cohen Award, Kosciuszko Foundation Scholarship, among others.
 Her work has been exhibited at the Tracy Williams Gallery, New York; Boston Center for the Arts; Venetia Kapernekas Gallery, New York; Canada Gallery, New York; Center for Contemporary Arts, Warsaw; Art in General, New York; 1st Moscow Biennale of Contemporary Art, Moscow; Whitney Museum Studio and Curatorial Program, New York; International Biennale of Contemporary Art, Prague, among others.

 General Interest/News Publications